tw4449-s-MAS-Submods/tw4449-Custom-Room-Selection-Pack-Main-Repository/README.md

 ## Other info:

--At the moment, the extra rooms don't account for the Halloween or Christmas decor (birthday decor works fine, though), but we're planning on fixing this in an update before Halloween.

 -Luckily, the game will notify you when an update to the submod is available, thanks to submod plugin we incorporated courtesy of Booplicate (more info below).
 This plugin both notifies you of updates, and helps